 So, how was I supposed to tell them apart?
 I looked at the stone surfaces under a microscope and decided that I needed to document the various patterns of abrasion and polish on the magnified surfaces.
 What I needed were stone surfaces that I knew were used to grind corn on metates and other stone surfaces that I knew were used to work hides.
 Experiments were in order!

 First, I ground dried kernels with a mano and metate and worked a deer hide with a handstone.
 As I was grinding corn I noticed the smell of cooking corn and felt the warm mano surface.
 Friction!
-The next stop was the Science Library on the University of Arizona campus.
-I looked up friction in the card catalog (remember those?).
-There was an entire section of the library devoted to tribology–the study of friction, lubrication, and wear.
+The next stop was the Science Library on the University of Arizona campus, where an entire section of the library is devoted to tribology–the study of friction, lubrication, and wear.
 Tribologists are searching for ways to minimize the damage caused by wear.
 It turns out that their descriptions of wear mechanisms fit nicely with the patterns of wear on stone tools.
 This started me on a long-term research project identifying use-wear patterns on all types of tools.